10 Resolutions Every Nevada Traveler Should Make

 9. Go on a DIY (dig-it-yourself) Quest for Something Shiny

-If you call yourself a rockhound and haven’t explored Nevada, you’re barely scratching the surface.
 As one of the leading ore producers in the entire world, the Silver State is spoiled with things that sparkle.
-You can buy the fruits of others’ labor in plenty of great gem shops around the state, but it’s even more fun to hunt for new jewelry yourself.
-Turquoise, garnets, chalcedony, and so much more—just take your pick.
+You can buy the fruits of others’ labor in plenty of great gem shops around the state, but it’s even more fun to hunt for new baubles yourself.
+Turquoise, garnets, chalcedony, and so much more—just “take your pick.”

 Just outside of Ely, Garnet Hill is named for the sizable garnets that are lodged in matrix, buried in deposits beneath the ground, and also often also just sitting right there on top of the earth—especially after a recent rain has helped sluice them upward.
 If you manage to strike out, you can always pick up something flashy at Garnet Mercantile in town.